tidyverse/tidyverse.org/content/blog/dplyr-1-1-0-is-coming-soon/index.md

 -   An inline alternative to [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) that implements temporary grouping

--   New join features, such as non-equi joins
+-   New join types, such as non-equi joins

 -   [`arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) improvements with character vectors